UltraMessaging/smx_perf/README.md

 Maximum sustainable throughput is the message rate at which the subscriber can just barely keep up.
-Sending a burst of traffic at higher than that rate can be accommodated temporarily by buffering the excess messages until the burst is over.
+Sending a burst of traffic at a higher rate can be accommodated temporarily by buffering the excess messages until the burst is over.
 After the burst, the send rate needs to drop below the maximum sustainable message rate so that the subscriber can empty the buffer and get caught up.